 The main purpose of the current procedure is to secure the players' safety and the normal flow of the game and to avoid players having to wipe the floor themselves.
-We draw the attention, that the system has been changed.
-Moppers with long stick-mops are no longer required, and only the quick moppers are responsible to keep the court clean and to mop the eventual wet spots.

-3.1 Floor moppers and moppers' equipment

-3.1.1 Floor moppers
+- 3.1 Floor quick moppers and moppers' equipment - 3.1.1 Floor quick moppers

-Two moppers per court x 2 courts = 4 moppers in total.
-Moppers must be well trained for this task; it is helpful if they are experienced volleyball players.
+Two quick moppers per court (4 quick moppers in total).
+QM must be well trained for this task; it is helpful if they are volleyball players.